Fluid-Dynamics-Group/distribute/docs/src/commands.md

 period of time.

-If you decide that you no longer need the tasks paused, you can simply `Ctrl-C` to quit the hanging command and all processes will be automatically resumed.
+If you decide that you no longer need the tasks paused, you can simply `Ctrl-C` to quit the hanging command and all processes will be automatically resumed. **Do not close your terminal** before the pausing finishes or you have canceled it with `Ctrl-C` as the job on your machine will never resume.

 some examples of this command: